mozilla/elasticutils/docs/dev_documentation.rst

 in the master branch of the git repository.
 Because of this, it is always up to date.

-Also, of extreme high-priority hyperbole-ignoring importance:

-*ElasticSearch* (camel-case)

-    Refers to the pyelasticsearch ElasticSearch
-    class and instances.

-*Elasticsearch* (no camel-case)

-    The Elasticsearch software.

 Building the docs
 =================